KansasCityWomeninTechnology/cocktails-worksheets/docs/css/1-css-basics/README.md

 # Prepare the styles.css :id=prepare-stylesheet

-1. We need a stylesheet file where we will put all our styles in it.
+1. We need a stylesheet file where we will put all our styles.
 StackBlitz already created it for us when we started our project.
 Look for _styles.css_ file.
 Let's see what's in the _styles.css_ file.

 > ![](images/stackblitz-css-file.png ":class=image-border")